Floor plan of a single-family house, feedback

 • #1

-In the utility room, I would place the inverter on the right-hand wall, where the laundry chute is planned.
-The meter box slightly to the right, behind the door, the door slightly towards the bottom of the plan.
-Then the washing machine and dryer fit side by side on the top wall of the plan.
+In the utility room, I would place the inverter on the wall to the right of the plan, where the laundry chute is planned.
+Move the meter box slightly to the right, behind the door, and the door slightly towards the bottom of the plan.
+Then the washing machine and dryer fit side by side along the top wall of the plan.
 Or the sink next to the door.
-Or washing machine and dryer on the right-hand wall, sink next to it.
+Or the washing machine and dryer on the right wall of the plan, with the sink next to them.
 Washing machine and dryer side by side provide a nice work surface.

 11ant